Code-Institute-Submissions/webzone-milestone-project-three/README.md

 * The favicon on my website was created using [favicon.cc](https://www.favicon.cc/)

-* The content I used for blog post on my website was copied from [Medium](https://medium.com/).
+* The content and images I used for creating blog post on my website was copied from [Medium](https://medium.com/).
+This will be use only for educational purposes to demonstrate my skill as a web developer.
+I gave credits to the creator of the post on either the post title, image description or bellow the post content.

 ## Acknowledgements